Please support the blog via Swish (Sweden), MobilePay (Finland) or Wise.

 - After the emergence of our species, Homo Sapiens (320 000 years befor the present; Hublin et al. 2017), and yet two other super-volcanic eruptions dating ~74 – 70 000 years before the present, constructive memory emerged, introducing combinatory thinking, or creativity (Ambrose, 2010; Pringle, 2016).

-It's fair to say that modern humans', that is Homo Sapiens Sapiens, with our ability to model scenarios forward in time, including combinatory thinking, emerged as a result of changes in the climate as because our ancestors changed their diet (Österberg, 2022).
+It's fair to say that modern humans', that is Homo Sapiens Sapiens, with our ability to model scenarios forward in time, including combinatory thinking, emerged as a result of:

 The first sign of agriculture was seen during the Epipaleolithic (~25 000 ~11 600 years before the present; Hodder, 2018), that is, the very last part of Pleistocene (2.58 Mya – 11 600 years before the present), when the weather became warmer and more stable.

 The Epipaleolithic was the time when the first bread was baked and the first beer was brewed.
 Putting bread and beer on “the table” wasn't the staple diet, but rather something that was served for special occasions.
-One reason was the effort-to-nutrition-ratio; the energy and time used to bake bread and to brew beer gave less nutrients and energy compared to hunting for marrow and meat (Arranz-Otaegui et al. 2018; Liu et al. 2018).
+One reason was the effort-to-nutrition-ratio; the energy and time used to bake bread and to brew beer gave less nutrients and energy compared to hunting for marrow and meat.
+Still, it seems that they put effort into producing these products (Arranz-Otaegui et al. 2018; Liu et al. 2018).

-The Epipaleolithic was also the time of great upheavals; in parallell to the introduction of bread, the first of four huge melt pulses occurred, causing sea levels to rise.
+The Epipaleolithic was also the time of great upheavals; in parallell to the introduction of bread, huge melt pulses occurred, causing sea levels to rise significantly.
 1500 years later, the Younger Dryas (YD) impact occurred, throwing Earth back into a significant colder climate.
 YD lasted for ~1200 years.

-Between 14 400 to 7000 before the present, several melt pulses occurred, causing sea levels to rise more than 100 meters.
+Between 14 400 to 7000 before the present, a total of four melt pulses occurred, causing sea levels to rise more than 100 meters.

 When the climate changed, again, from Pleistocene/The Epipaleolithic/Younger Dryas to Holocene (11 600 years before the present),

-- the weather again became warmer and more stable.
+- the weather again became warmer and more stable and practice of producing grains could expand.

 - the first agricultural revolution occurred.
 It was a game changer, but not a positive one, as it caused conflicts and malnutrition (Kohler et al. 2017; Mummert et al. 2011).